Bowron Lake Provincial Park

-Bowron Lake Provincial Park is one of those hidden gems in our province that the majority of yoga-pant-wearing tribal-band-tattooed weekend warriors have yet to discover.
-Somehow it still draws thousands of people every year from all across the world.
-The park is east of Quesnel, is closest to the small town of Wells, and is roughly 500km from Vancouver.
-The main attraction is the 116km long canoe circuit that’s comprised of 13 lakes.
-It typically is completed in 6 to 10 days.
-The roughly 150,000 hectares are filled with spectacular scenery and majestic wildlife.
-I would strongly suggest anyone who enjoys paddling visits once in their lifetime.
+Bowron Lake Provincial Park is one of those hidden gems in our province that the majority yoga-pant-wearing tribal-band-tat weekend warriors have yet to discovered, but somehow it still draws thousands of people every year from all across the world.
+The park is west of Quesnel, is closest to the small town of Wells, and is roughly 700km for Vancouver.
+The main attraction is the 116km long canoe circuit that's comprised of 12 lakes and is typically completed in 6 to 10 days.
+The roughly 150,000 hectares are filled with spectacular scenery, majestic wildlife, and I would strongly suggest anyone who enjoys paddling, visits once in their lifetime.

 Kibbee and Indianpoint are the first two lakes of the circuit and they aren't anything too amazing.
 Both are within the edges of the Quesnel highlands and are rather shallow lakes surrounded by low rolling hills.

-Moving between lakes means portaging: leaving only 60lbs of gear in the canoe, sticking it on two small wheels and pushing/pulling it while carrying the remaining gear on your back.
-It’s not the easiest or most fun thing to do.
-The second portage of the trip between Kibbee and Indianpoint is along a neverending uphill trail dotted with huge roots, rocks, and craters.
-In total, the portages of the circuit account for about 11km.
+Moving between lakes means portaging, leaving only 60lbs of gear in the canoe, sticking it on two small wheels and pushing/pulling it while carrying the remaining gear on your back.
+It's not the easiest or most fun thing to do and the second portage of the trip between Kibbee and Indianpoint is along a never ending up hill trail dotted by huge roots, rock, and craters.
+In total the portages of the circuit account for about 11km.

-The third beast of a lake is Isaac measuring 38km in length, and is considerably deeper than any other lake in the circuit.
-It’s Isaac that rendered me hypothermic at a younger age during a previous trip around the chain.
-Tall mountains on either side can funnel strong winds and make paddling hard work and a very cold experience when combined with heavy rain.
+The third beast of a lake is Isaac, measuring 38km in length and is considerably deeper than any other lake in the circuit.
+It's Isaac that rendered me hypothermic at a younger age during a previous trip around the chain.
+With tall mountains on either side, strong winds can make paddling hard work and when combined with heavy rain, very cold.

-The Caribou River can prove challenging and dangerous.
-The fast moving silted water hides sandbars just below the surface, and deadheads that bob up and down momentarily hiding themselves under water only to jump up at the last second.
-Along the 5km of river, there were two wrecked canoes from this summer: one impaled and wrapped around a deadhead, the second appeared to be split in half high above the water’s edge.
-The river banks were littered with gear, likely from others who dumped and were unable to retrieve everything.
+The Caribour River can prove challenging and dangerous.
+The fast moving silted water hides sweepers just below the surface and deadheads bob up and down, momentary hiding themselves underwater only to jump up at the last second.
+Along the 5km of river, there were two wrecked canoes from this summer: one impaled and wrapped around a deadhead, the second appeared to be split in half high above the water's edge.
+The river banks were littered with gear likely from others who dumped and were unable to retrieve everything.

-The Caribou River empties into a rather unique lake, Lanezi, that is filled with green silted water and flanked on both sides by steep mountains covered with avalanche gullies carving their way to the water’s edge.
-The reflections of the towering mountains on either side are stunning, provided there’s no wind – just imagine standing on your head and not knowing which way was up.
+The Caribou River empties into a rather unique lake, Lanezi, it's is filled with green silted water and flanked on both sides by steep mountains covered with avalanche gullies carving their way to the water's edge.
+The reflections of the towering mountains on either side are stunning.
+Provided there's no wind - just imagine standing on your head and not knowing which way was up.

-From here onward most of the lakes have a similar appearance; relatively shallow, coarse sandy beaches, with the occasional marsh, and of course they all differ in size.
-In order, they are: Sandy, Unna, Babcock, Skoi, Spectacle, Swan, and finally Bowron.
-The last few lakes may have all appeared the same as they were masked by torrential rains.
-On the fourth day, lunch was spent in a shelter on the edge of Spectacle, where the horrendous rains drove ten other boats to the same shelter.
+From here onward most of the lakes have a similar appearance; relatively shallow, course sandy beaches, with the occasional marsh, and of course they all differ in size.
+In order, they are: Sandy, Unna, Skoi, Spectacle, Swan, and finally Bowron.
+It could be that the last few lakes all appeared the same, as they were masked by torrential rains.
+On the fourth day lunch was spent in a shelter on the edge of Spectacle, where the horrendous rains drove ten other boats to the same shelter.

-One of the more interesting moments of the trip was encountering an eagle sitting on a log overhanging the water.
-The eagle appeared very wet, but at the same time was very relaxed and allowed us to come very close.
+One of the more interesting moments of the trip was encountering an eagle sitting on a log over hanging the water.
+The eagle appeared very wet, but at the same time was very relaxed and allowed us to come very close to it.
 This provided a great opportunity to photograph this soaking wet eagle.
 However, in the rush to grab the camera I made two very amateur mistakes.
-The first mistake was not removing the circular polarizer from the lens.
-These filters eat four stops of light, and as a result it was a struggle to get shutter speeds fast enough to properly freeze the eagle’s movements.
-Mistake two was not engaging the image stabilization of the lens.
-This would have made hand holding the lens with slow shutter speeds much easier.
-As the sign at work says, “Make new mistakes tomorrow”.
+The first mistake was not removing the circular polarizer from the lens, these filters eat four stops of light and as a result, it was a struggle to get shutter speeds fast enough to properly freeze the eagle's movements.
+Mistake two was not engaging the image stabilization of the lens, this would have made hand holding the lens with slow shutter speeds much easier.
+As the sign at work says "Make new mistakes tomorrow".

 Papa Fish - "We'd also like a dozen donut holes please"